Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Discussion

 The role of mergers in the star-formation activity of high redshift galaxies is also predicted by hydrodynamical simulations.
 In particular, \citet{fensch17} performed pc-resolution numerical simulations of mergers in the low gas fraction ($= 10 \%$) and high gas fraction case ($= 60 \%$), for different orbits (rotation and impact parameter) of the interacting galaxies.
 These gas fractions are typical, respectively, of $z=0$ and $z=2$ galaxies.
-They found that the SFR enhancement induced by the merger in the high f$_{\rm gas}$ case (and also the duration of this enhancement) is approximately $10$ times lower than in the low f$_{\rm gas}$ case.
+They found that the SFR enhancement induced by the merger in the high f$_{\rm gas}$ case ranges between a factor of $1.5$ and $3$ (depending on the rotation of the galaxies and the impact geometry), and is approximately $10$ times lower than in the low f$_{\rm gas}$ case.
 More recently, \citet{schechter25} analyzed mergers in the Illustris TNG-50 simulation.
 At $z<0.5$, they find that the SFR in mergers can be enhanced by a factor of $\sim 2$ close to the final coalescence.
 This effect is less pronounced at higher redshifts, stabilyzing around an enhancement factor of $1.5$ for major mergers at $1<z<3$ (the highest redshift bin of their analysis) and in the stellar mass range between $10^8$ and $10^9$ M$_\odot$.
-This effect is comparable to that found in this study for mergers of galaxies with a similar stellar mass but at higher redshifts ($z>5$). \citet{schechter25} also find that a SFR enhancement at $z=1$-$3$ is also present in minor mergers, although it is slightly lower than in major mergers, in agreement with our results.
+This effect is comparable to that found at $z>5$ in this study (average SFR enhancement factor $=1.4 \pm 0.1$), considering galaxies in the same stellar mass range $10^8$-$10^9$ M$_\odot$. \citet{schechter25} also find that a SFR enhancement at $z=1$-$3$ is also present in minor mergers, although it is slightly lower (by $5\%$-$10\%$) than in major mergers, in agreement with our results.

 The above simulations help us to understand the physical differences between local mergers and the high redshift ones, giving an explanation of the observed results.
 In the local Universe, the SFR increase in mergers is caused by several factors, including enhanced gas inflows toward the galactic center (typically in the inner $1$kpc), increased gas turbulence, and compressive tides induced by gravitational torques during the interaction \citep{renaud08,renaud09,sparre22}.
 At higher redshifts the above mechanisms are already efficient in isolated systems due to the higher f$_{\rm gas}$ of typical star-forming galaxies, as we reach f$_{\rm gas}$ $\sim 50 \%$ at $z \simeq 2$ from $\sim 10 \%$ in the local Universe \citep{daddi10,tacconi10}.
 Cosmological gas inflows and violent disk instabilities represent competing channels to mergers for the increase of gas turbulence, inward migration of gas, and SFR increase in these galaxies \citep{bournaud12,gabor14}.
 For example, the relative increase in baryonic mass in the central $1$kpc due to merger induced inflows is approximately half the value of that in the local Universe (\Citealt{fensch17} and references therein).
 Another physical mechanism to consider is that at higher redshifts the fraction of galaxies with a central bulge or with a bar decreases \citep{sheth08,fragkoudi20,costantin25}.
 Therefore, the average star-forming galaxy population lacks the additional torque induced by these structures, which strongly contributes to the infall of gas in low redshift mergers.